babalekpam/ARGICRM-FULL/replit.md

 # NODE CRM

 ## Overview
-NODE CRM is a comprehensive customer relationship management platform with advanced AI-powered capabilities designed for global markets.
-It is built as a full-stack React/Express application with PostgreSQL for data persistence.
-Key capabilities include real-time sentiment analysis, AI campaign generation, multi-cultural optimization for 195+ countries, and advanced financial management.
-The platform offers autonomous AI operations and competitive pricing.
+NODE CRM is a comprehensive, AI-powered customer relationship management platform designed for global markets.
+It is a full-stack React/Express application with PostgreSQL, offering features like real-time sentiment analysis, AI campaign generation, multi-cultural optimization for over 195 countries, and advanced financial management.
+The platform aims for autonomous AI operations and competitive pricing, providing a robust solution for businesses worldwide.

 ## User Preferences
 Preferred communication style: Simple, everyday language.